sfmajors373/intel_30_days_of_Udacity/README.md

 ### Day 14 : 30/01/2020
 #### Polarbeargo

-* Reading 1st, 2st, 3rd project reviews, and reference provide by Udacity reviewer from C plus plus Nanodegree program.
+* Reading 1st, 2nd, 3rd project reviews, and reference provided by Udacity reviewer from C plus plus Nanodegree program.
 Continue watching CppCon 2019.
-* Spent a brief of time reading Kaggle's discussion.
+* I spent a brief time reading Kaggle's discussion.
 * Continue to reading and implement Coursera Google Cloud Platform new series of Data Engineering, Big Data, and Machine Learning on GCP and Architecting with Google Kubernetes Engine quiz and lab.